Origin of Wallace Fard Muhammad: Immigration to the United States

 Arian has asserted that W. D. Fard was the person known as Alam Khan or Khanialam Khan.
 A 1904 manifest stated that Johnges Khan, Rahim Ullah, Drabas Khan, Hamif Ulla, Khanialam Khan and Sher Khan, from British India, were traveling aboard the SS Tremont to join their brother in Tacoma.
 In 1907, a directory listed Jongie, Kaliaham, and Zendad Khan as tamale manufacturers who were living together at 36 McBroom Ave in Spokane.
 Jangger Khan died on August 6, 1910, in Butte, Montana, where he had been a tamale vendor.
 In 1911, Sher Khan of Portland applied for citizenship, reporting a birthplace in Balochistan.
 On February 23, 1917, press reported a court had denied Sher Khan's application for citizenship on the ground that his stated birthplace, Balochistan, was "not of the white race".
 Sher Khan's World War draft registration listed him as residing in Eugene, Oregon, working as a tamale maker.
 He listed his nearest relative as Fardes Khan of Balochistan, Afghanistan.
 In 1921, the marriage certificate of Joe Mobine Khan lists his birthplace as Afghanistan, his father as Madie Khan and his mother as Mary Gee.
 Fard was later a tamale vendor in Oregon.

 However, in 2025, new research by Kevin Morris and Anton Batey shows that the immigrant Alam Khan or Khanialam Khan was not Fard, as he later took the name Khan Alley and died on November 19, 1958, in Lodi, California.
-Batey and Morris uncovered a manifest revealing that someone named "Wallie Dad Khan" travelled from Hong Kong to San Francisco in 1907 on the SS Coptic.
-Wallie Dad Khan was associated with tamale vendors and Fard was known to later use the name "Wali Dadd."
+Batey and Morris uncovered a manifest revealing that someone named Wallie Dad Khan, aged 18, travelled from Hong Kong to San Francisco in 1907 on the SS Coptic, and arrived on January 6 or 7, 1907.
+He was listed as an Indian, a Mohamedean, and from "Ghunzee".
+He was also planning to visit relatives named Gool Ahmed Khan and Najib Khan.
+Najib Khan, born around 1872, listed his father in 1912 as Akram Khan and birthplace as "Purzai Hazro Dist.
+Attock".
+On the same 1912 manifest was listed a Kadir Khan, who was planning to visit his relative or friend, "Wale Dad".
+In 1911 Kadir Khan also named his friend Wale Dad Khan.
+In 1909, a man named Sargand from "Sheenka, India" stated he was going to visit his friend Wali Dad at a tamale factory located on 61 Water Street in Portland, Oregon.
+Sargand lived with Roshin Din, who came to the United States to visit his relative, Fathe Din, the same man who Fard, under the name of Fred Dad, sued in 1910.
+In 1910 a man named Burdar Khan stated he was from Ghanzi, Afghanistan, his father was named Abdool Aziz, and that he would visit Wali Dad Khan at the tamale factory at 61 Water Street.
+Mohammed Alberkan, who was alongside Wallie Dad Khan in 1907, later stated he was planning to visit his brothers Najib and Gool Ahmed Khan.